 All it requires is that you and your neighbors be familiar enough with each other to know who belongs in the neighborhood and who doesn’t; which cars are a part of the neighborhood and which aren’t; recognize when something suspicious is going on and being a little more observant of changes in your surroundings.
 It also requires that when you see something suspicious, you alert each other and you alert police.

 Residents who are interested in starting a block watch in their neighborhood can contact the Mukilteo Police Department Crime Prevention Officer at 425-263-8100 or email.

 Officers and/or police volunteers conduct property and perimeter security checks while you are away on vacation.
 This free service is available to all residents that live within the Mukilteo City limits.

 The security check is conducted as the officer’s and police volunteer’s schedule permits.
 As a courtesy, the Police Department will provide this service for a maximum of 3 weeks.
-The vacation watch request is available online or you can pick up a Vacation Watch Request form at the the Police Department which is located at 10500 47th Place West.
+You can request vacation watch service online or you can complete a Vacation Watch Paper Request form and drop off/fax/mail to the Police Department at 10500 47th Place West.
+The fax number is (425) 348-1275.
 Please submit your requests at least 10 days prior to departing on your vacation.

 Questions?
 Contact the Crime Prevention Unit at 425-263-8100 or email.

 A vehicle is stolen every 25 seconds in the United States.
 Follow these tips to help keep your vehicle safe:

 - Remove your keys from the ignition after every use.

 - Lock your vehicle, no matter where you are.

 - If you must leave your key with a parking attendant, leave only your vehicle’s ignition key.
 Do not leave anything attached to it with your name and address.